 We had friends over for brunch on Sunday.
 Maxence went out in the morning to the charcuterie shop, cheese shop, and bakery, and came back with an basketload of ready-to-eat goodies — bone-in ham and duck terrine and eggs in aspic and cheese and freshly baked bread — that we served with a simple salad topped with toasted pumpkin seeds.

-And for the sweet part of the brunch (there must be a sweet part to a brunch, otherwise it’s just a lunch), I baked scones, using my absolute favorite recipe, which is simple and quick, and calls for ingredients I always have on hand.
+And for the sweet part of the brunch (there must be a sweet part to a brunch, otherwise it’s just lunch), I baked scones, using my favorite recipe, which is simple and quick, and calls for ingredients I always have on hand.

 - 215 grams (1 2/3 cup) flour